 Actors: Jessica Chastain, Nikolaj Coster-Waldau, Megan Charpentier, Isabelle Nelisse, Daniel Kash

 "A mother’s love is forever," reads the tagline for Mama, the new film from first-time director Andres Muschietti and executive producer Guillermo del Toro (Pan's Labyrinth).
-That idea has always been a distortion—there’s only One whose love is forever (Psalm 100:5)—but it has been broadly accepted as descriptive of the strength of the mother-child bond.
+That idea has always been a distortion—there’s only One whose love is forever (Psalms 100:5)—but it has been broadly accepted as descriptive of the strength of the mother-child bond.

 However, what happens when the mother’s love is misplaced or disordered?
 It’s an interesting question that is given sketchy treatment in Mama.
 Still, this uneven film gets credit for an over-the-top finale that’s more concerned with pathos than panic.
 Mama’s conclusion wants to tap your tears as much as it wants to tap your fears.
 The attempt will leave you with a sense of begrudging respect, although it probably won’t leave you satisfied.